Background image

 object

-The object type allows simple and complex objects, dictionaries and free form objects, along with a number of attributes to control validation.
+The object type allows simple and complex objects, dictionaries, and free-form objects, along with a number of attributes to control validation.

 Fully typed object